Our Courses

 Disability Justice advocatesWhat to Expect in This Class:

 What is disability?
-How have history, society, and culture dealt with disability as both an identity and a category of diversity?
+How have history, society, and culture dealt with disability as both an identity and a category of people?
 After unpacking the definition of disability, students will look at different forms of historical oppression of the disabled such as eugenics and the freak show.
 You will then learn the difference between the ‘medical model’ and the ‘social model’ of disability, and this shift in perspective may just transform your view of disabled people.
 Students will also seek to understand some important sociological texts and personal narratives dealing with disability as a social phenomenon.
-You will also examine the hugely important Disability Rights Movement, from the enactment of the Americans with Disabilities Act to the development of Universal Design.
-Not least, you will learn about ‘intersectionality’; what happens when disability intersects with race, class, gender, and sexuality?
+You will also examine the Disability Rights Movement, from the enactment of the Americans with Disabilities Act to the development of Universal Design.
 This course will include compelling, powerful documentaries and video clips pertaining to disability in society, and students will engage in meaningful discussion and writing.
 This is a cutting-edge, fast-growing, and exciting area of sociology.

 SOC 250: Growing Up and Older in America – 5 credits